-The following Construction guidance note Produced in partnership with Maxwell Winward provides comprehensive and up to date legal information covering:
+The following Construction practice note Produced in partnership with Maxwell Winward provides comprehensive and up to date legal information covering:

 Banks and other funders frequently take an assignment of the benefit of the suite of construction documents in respect of a development as an additional part of a security package for their loan to finance the development.
 See Practice Notes: Assignment in construction contracts and Legal and equitable assignment in construction contracts.
 This Practice Note looks at the different methods used for such an assignment and some of the risks.
 In this note, for brevity, all funders are referred to as ‘banks’.